-According to IBISWorld, “the financial planning and advice industry comprises companies that provide financial planning, financial advice and wealth management to individuals and business clients.
+According to IBISWorld about a financial advisory firm, “the financial planning and advice industry comprises companies that provide financial planning, financial advice and wealth management to individuals and business clients.
 Operators also offer advice in conjunction with other activities, such as portfolio management, protection planning, and brokerage services.
 This industry does not include mutual fund companies, hedge funds, discount brokers, insurance brokers, or other companies that deliver similar services outside the context of a written financial plan.”

 The first step to selling your firm or purchasing an additional firm is to obtain a business valuation.
 Whether you are considering selling or growing your firm, it is important to understand the market value of your business.
 A valuation specialist will show you a range of values for your business.
 They can also consult with you on how to increase and maximize the value of your financial advisory firm.